 Key Dates and Deadlines

-Admissions for autumn 2025: Applications for the autumn 2025 cohort (starting Sep 24, 2025) will be accepted beginning October 1.
+Admissions for autumn 2025 Applications for the autumn 2025 cohort (starting Sep 24, 2025) are now open.
 Round one admissions close January 17 and round two admissions close April 4.
-Join us at an upcoming admissions event.
+Begin your application or join us at an upcoming admissions event to learn more. |

-Dual degree option applicants: Deadlines may change depending on the citizenship of the applicant.
-Please refer to Tsinghua University’s website for more details.
+Dual degree option applicants Deadlines may change depending on the citizenship of the applicant.
+Please refer to Tsinghua University’s website for more details. |

 Admissions Requirements